 Located just northeast of downtown Atlanta, Decatur is a small city with a population of around 26,000 people.
 Close to 12% of the population is age 65 or older.
 There are plenty of activities within the city limits for seniors to enjoy, including the DeKalb Farmers Market, which sells fresh fruits and vegetables from the region and Kudzu Antiques, which provides plenty of vintage items and booths to explore.
 For those who love the outdoors, there are hikes in the Clyde Shepherd Nature Preserve.

-Note: Data for Decatur was unavailable, so data for the nearest area, Atlanta, was used instead.
+Note: Data for Decatur was unavailable, so data for the nearest city, Atlanta, was used instead.

 |Central DeKalb Senior Center||(404) 371-2000||The Central DeKalb Senior Center provides a safe place for seniors in the area to gather and remain active in their communities.
 The center offers fitness classes, games, computer classes, and arts and crafts.
 The center also holds birthday parties and dances and schedules outings in the community.
 Transportation is available to and from the facility for those who no longer drive.|